Ahm7dKhalifa/GoGoals/README.md

 1- multi search by one click
 2- direct search
-3- user can select the websites which they love them 4- the big advantage i hope to develope it zlzal does not store data but store the address of data and linkes
+3- user can select the websites which they love them
 ****************************************************************************
 ... please its important to watch this video before use this website
 ***************************************************************************